 Shih Tzu is also known as the Chrysanthemum Dog of Tibet.
 This is a charming toy dog breed.
 Described at times as a walking feather duster, it is a sturdy dog that has held one of the most popular places as a lap dog, who loves attention.
 Outgoing and affectionate, they can be stubborn and know what they want, at times they can be the comedic ballerina of dogs.
 The rainbow of colors of the coat allow many choices.

 Poodle is a family favorite.
 A variety of colors and a variety of sizes: Standard, Miniature and Toy.
-It’s a breed that has something for everyone.
+It’s a hypoallergenic dog breed that has something for everyone.
 Ranked one of the most intelligent dogs, they are obedient and are wonderful assistance dogs.
 Whether sporting the well known “poodle cut” with pompoms, or a close cut, they have a distinctive look.
 The smaller breeds have less tolerance for small children but this is in general a great family dog and has stood the test of time.

 Clean often.
 Vaccum well.
 Provide your dog with a comfortable grass potty of his or her own.
 One of the ways to assist in your hypoallergenic lifestyle is to invest in indoor hydroponically grown grass for your new dog, it’s great for them and your allergies.
 Making him as happy with his grass potty, as you are with the value he brings to you life.